Kinectika/Changed-Special-Translation-Project/README.md

 # Changed-Special-Translation-Project
-This is NOT a perfect translation or probally will ever be it is being translated by a single person (Kinectika) using Translator++ to add the manual translations to the game IT WILL HAVE INACTURACIES so for the story play original changed raw save is in this drive folder https://drive.google.com/drive/folders/1vPbOgIwCNa0HK8QE-hhz0zh0fpN3lXGB?usp=sharing
+This is NOT a perfect translation or probally will ever be it is being translated by a single person (Kinectika) using Translator++ to add the manual translations to the game IT WILL HAVE INACTURACIES so for the story play original changed.
+The game may also crash (it will crash and loose progress to last save point) dont worry its a wip game and it was movified so stability is not garenteed. raw save is in this drive folder https://drive.google.com/drive/folders/1vPbOgIwCNa0HK8QE-hhz0zh0fpN3lXGB?usp=sharing

 HOW TO INSTALL PATCH